 Basically, anything that can be better with a good joke can become a gig for a comedy author.

-It is important to start with small gigs and build-up your portfolio as well as experience to land some lucrative offers.
+It is important to start with small gigs and build up your freelance writer portfolio as well as experience to land some lucrative offers.
 Now, let’s talk about where to find these deals.

 Sites with Gigs for Freelance Comedy Writers

-It is important to mention that these are not all options available, there are so many of them that no article can hold everything.
+It is important to mention that these are not all options available, you can also get through the list of online freelance proofreading jobs, there are so many of them that no article can hold everything.
 But these are good platforms to find joke writing jobs.